Hybrid Swin Attention Networks for Simultaneously Low-Dose PET and CT Denoising

-The AAPM Low-Dose CT Grand Challenge released a widely used public dataset containing paired LDCT and FDCT images, covering the head, chest, and abdomen.
-For this study, we selected the abdominal data, where each CT volume has a voxel size of $0.5859 \times 0.5859 \times 3.0 mm^{3}$ and an axial resolution of $512 \times 512$.
-A total of 27 patients were used for training and 9 patients for testing.
-During preprocessing, the provided DICOM images were first converted to Hounsfield Units (HU), then normalized to the range [0, 1] using a fixed HU window of [-1024, 3072].
 The Ultra-Low-Dose PET Imaging (UDPET) Challenge provides a rich and comprehensive dataset designed to advance research in PET image reconstruction under reduced dose settings.
 PET data used in our work were obtained from the University of Bern, Dept. of Nuclear Medicine and School of Medicine \cite{xue2022cross}.
 The dataset comprise 1,447 whole-body 18F-FDG PET scans, acquired across total-body PET systems, Siemens Biograph Vision Quadra: 387 subjects, United Imaging uEXPLORER: 1,060 subjects.
 From each PET scan, corresponding low-dose images are generated at multiple Dose Reduction Factors (DRFs), specifically at DRFs of 4, 10, 20, 50, and 100, in addition to the original full-dose reference image.